coder/docs/setup/kubernetes/openshift.md

 This deployment guide shows you how to customize your [OpenShift Container Platform] cluster in order to deploy Coder.
-The OpenShift Container Platform includes default security features, notably the `restricted` [Security Context Constraint], which can interfere with applications, including Coder.
+The OpenShift Container Platform includes default security features, notably the `restricted` [Security Context Constraint] (SCC), which can interfere with applications, including Coder.

 This guide describes customizations to the OpenShift cluster as well as Coder that ensure an optimal user experience.